Language: EN

 How to multiply or divide integers in binary

-Binary multiplication, integer division, and remainder operations are widely used in programming to perform mathematical calculations and data processing.
+Binary operations of multiplication, integer division, and remainder are widely used in programming to perform mathematical calculations and data processing.

-Like binary addition and subtraction, these operations are quite different from their decimal system counterparts.
+Just like binary addition and subtraction, these operations are not too different from their decimal system equivalents.
 In fact, they are even simpler to perform.

-The only thing we have to consider is what we saw in the previous entry on binary additions and subtractions and comparisons.
+The only thing we need to keep in mind is what we saw in the previous entry about sums and subtractions, and comparisons in binary systems.

 Binary multiplication is a fundamental operation used to calculate the product of two binary numbers.